CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 back to the host.
 When docker runs in the container, it will use the host machine's docker service.

-2) Use build tools installed in the deployer image.
+2) Use build tools installed in the custom deployer image.
 In this case, you'll want to create a new image based on `cloudreactor/aws-ecs-cloudreactor-deployer`:

     FROM cloudreactor/aws-ecs-cloudreactor-deployer